CppMicroServices/rfcs/text/0000-atcompoundkey-error-path-optimization.md

 ###Cons
 * Users have to parse through the JSON tree to retrieve the values.
-* No user data to support this strategy.
-We do not know if users would appreciate this option.
+* The team currently using AtCompoundKey does not like this option.
+They do not want to deal with the any_cast at each level of the map

 ## Option 4